sourcifyeth/parquet-export/README.md

 The files will be named `verified_contracts_0_100000_zstd.parquet` and `verified_contracts_100000_200000_zstd.parquet` etc. (`zstd` is the compression algorithm).

-The script also generates a `manifest.json` that contains a timestamp when the dump is created, and the list of files to access them in the S3 bucket.
+The script also generates a `manifest.json` that contains a timestamp when the dump is created, and the list of files uploaded to Google Cloud Storage.

 ```json
 {